Electoral district (Canada): Historical multi-member districts

 British Columbia provincially had a mix of multiple-member districts and single-member districts at the provincial level from 1871 to the 1991 election.
 Members were elected through plurality (first past the post or plurality block voting).
 The only exception were the 1952 and 1953 elections, when instant-runoff voting was used.
 In the case of multi-member districts, separate contests were used to elect separate MLAs in the same district.

-Prince Edward Island had dual-member districts at the provincial level from Confederation to the 1996 election.
+Prince Edward Island had two-member districts at the provincial level from Confederation to the 1996 election.
+MLAs in each were elected in each district using a separate contest for each seat.

 In the case of New Brunswick, between 1935 and 1974, some ridings were multi member districts, electing more than one MLA in a district at each election.
+In 1935, districts ranged in size from two to four members.
+Block voting was used to fill the seats in each district.

-In the case of Ontario, Toronto in 1886 and 1890 was a multi-member provincial district.
-Limited voting was used to ensure mixed representation and voter satisfaction.
-From 1908 to 1914, the four Toronto districts elected two MLAs each.
+In the case of Ontario, Toronto in 1886 and 1890 was a multi-member provincial district. limited voting was used to ensure mixed representation and voter satisfaction.
+From 1908 to 1914, the four Toronto districts elected two MLAs each, using a separate contest for each seat.

 With just a few exceptions, voters in multiple-member districts were able to cast as many votes as there were seats in the district (block voting).
 Usually, under block voting, one single party took all the seats in the district.
 STV was used in Alberta and Manitoba multi-member districts from 1920s to 1950s.
 STV almost always produced mixed representation with no one-party sweep.

-As mentioned, limited voting was used in Toronto when it was a multi-member district.
+As mentioned, limited voting was used in Toronto when it was covered by a city-wide district in 1886 and 1890.

 IRV was used in all BC districts including the multi-member districts, in 1952 and 1953.
-This voting system ensured that the winner had the support of a majority of votes in each contest but did nothing to create proportionality.
+This voting system ensured that the winner had the support of a majority of votes in each contest (although in some cases member elected with majority of votes still in play at the end of the vote count, instead of majority of votes cast originally), but the seat/post system and instant-runoff voting election system did not produce proportional representation.